Schu23/Yelp/README.md

 To use the pretrained models:

 To train from scratch:
-Download the Yelp academic dataset in JSON:
+1. Download the Yelp academic dataset in JSON:
 (https://www.yelp.com/dataset/challenge)

-Use the json_converter.py script on the business and review datasets to convert them into csv files.
-This script requires Python version 2 and simple json (I took this from another repo and made a few quick attempts to get it working with Python 3, but it was becoming a bottleneck for me and it works fine if you use Python 2 + pip2 install simplejson).
+2. Use the json_converter.py script on the business and review datasets to convert them into csv files.
+This script requires Python version 2 and simple json (I took this from another repo and made a few quick attempts to get it working with Python 3, but it was becoming a bottleneck for me and it works fine if you use Python 2 + pip2 install simplejson)

+3. Clean the dataset.
+Open the notebook Yelp and Business Review Data

 ### Some of the sources that were useful and I borrowed from liberally: